keithmacinnis/django-py-playground/README.md

 ## Next Steps for this repo:

-Adding the user specific firebase authentication layer add material-ui or bootstrap add post, profile, chat
+-Adding the user specific firebase authentication layer -add material-ui or bootstrap
+-add post, profile, chat